cran-task-views/Optimization/Optimization.md

     spectral projected gradient method for large scale optimization with simple constraints.
 It takes a nonlinear objective function as an argument as well as basic constraints.
--   Package `r pkg("SCOR")` solves optimization problems under the constraint that the combined parameters lie on the surface of a unit hypersphere.
 -   `r pkg("GrassmannOptim")` is a package for Grassmann manifold optimization.
 The implementation uses gradient-based algorithms and embeds a stochastic gradient method for global